ProzorroUKR/openprocurement.api/docs/source/standard/tender.rst

 :tenderID:
    string, auto-generated, read-only

-   The tender identifier to refer tender to in "paper" documentation.
+   The tender identifier that can be used to find tender in "paper" documentation.

    |ocdsDescription|
    TenderID should always be the same as the OCID.
 It is included to make the flattened data structure more convenient.